ThomasKaltvik/LidarSQLPlugins/README.md

 # Race Track Builder - Thomas Kaltvik Lidar SQL plugins for Lidar altitude based landscapes

-Plugins for Race Track Builder to use lidar based ASCII grid files stored and used from SQL Server to fetch altitude for sceenery and create slope images.
+Plugins for Race Track Builder to use lidar based ASCII grid files stored and used from SQL Server to fetch altitude for sceenery and road.
+Also a small image plugin for centering ex. slope images to match ASCII data.

 ver 1.0